introgreek/introgreek.github.io/docs/04-textbook/01-exam-1/pres.md

 ***

-## Unit Vocabulary

-Please refresh yourself on the principal parts for the verbs contained in the units on [first aorist](first-aorist#principal-parts-and-memorization) and [second aorist](second-aorist#unit-vocabulary), especially each verb's first principal part, as we will use them all in this and the coming units.

-***

 ## The First Principal Part

 We have spent a lot of time until now with the third and sixth principal parts in learning about the aorist tense, the tense of instantaneous or completed actions in the past, in all voices.
-We will move now to the other principal part that you've been asked to memorize for new verbs, the **first principal part**, which we will use to build the forms of two tenses, the **present**, which we'll learn about in this unit, and the **imperfect**, which we'll learn about in the next unit.
+We will move now to the other principal part that you've been asked to memorize for new verbs, the **first principal part**, which we will use to build the forms of the **present tense**.

 ***

 ## Present Tense

 The **present** tense, as discussed [in the verb overview](overview#verb-aspects), indicates an action that is occurring right now.
-While the translation of the aorist is pretty narrowly defined (as the simple past tense of a verb, often its "-ed" form) to differentiate it from the imperfect, there are a few different ways in which we can translate the present tense.
+While the translation of the aorist is pretty narrowly defined (as the simple past tense of a verb, often its "-ed" form), there are a few different ways in which we can translate the present tense.
 Here are a few examples:

 * "They order" (simple present)
 * "They are ordering" (progressive present)
 * "They do order" (emphatic present)

-These are all present tense versions of the same verb, "to order", in the 3rd plural; each version refers to an action that is happening now.
+These are all present tense versions of the same verb, "to order", in the 3rd person plural; each version refers to an action that is happening now.
 The variations simply cover different types of action:
 * the simple present, like the aorist, implies an instantaneous action;
-* the progressive present indicates an action that is in the process of happening, like the imperfect;
+* the progressive present indicates an action that is in the process of happening;
 * and the emphatic present, as the name implies, emphasizes an action and is also used in questions (e.g., "do they order?").

 Context will often help guide you towards one of these translations more strongly than the others.